 I like the cookie recipe so much, I think I may develop a recipe for fruit bars using the dough as a base.

 But, also I have a thing for s’mores.

-One of my oldest posts is how to make s’mores when you’ve run out of graham crackers and everyone is too toasted to drive to the store and your teenager hasn’t gotten his driver’s license yet.
+One of my most popular posts is how to keep making s'mores when you've run out of graham crackers.

 My teenager would tell you to leave out the ground rolled oats, which I don’t understand because he loves oatmeal when it’s in the form of granola.

 If you don’t have whole wheat flour and don’t usually use it and thus don’t want to buy a bag that’s going to sit around taking up space, check your local food co-op or natural foods store in the bulk section.
 You can probably just buy a cup of whole wheat flour there.

 Or just increase the all purpose flour to two cups.

 You can also swap the whole wheat flour for graham flour, which is used to make graham crackers.
 I’ll probably try that version next.

 - You’ll need a food processor to grind the rolled oats.